kahnvex/slugnet/docs-src/index.rst

 propogation, and more.

-The mathematical documentation assumes basic understanding of discriminative machine learning techniques, linear algebra, and calculus.
+The mathematical documentation assumes basic understanding of discriminative machine learning techniques, linear algebra, probability, and calculus.
 This documentation will loosely follow the notation found in *Deep Learning* (Goodfellow, Bengio, & Courville, 2016).

 Before looking at any code, the following sections will introduce the notation styles this library will follow as well as give a brief mathematical